Naloxone Service

 Leeds Pharmacy ENAP and THN SLA

-Training will be provided as multiple virtual webinar sessions throughout March/April 2025 – see poster below.
+Training – training for community pharmacies participating in the Naloxone Service/research will be provided as multiple live webinar sessions throughout April/May 2025 – see poster below.

 For any queries about the Naloxone service in Leeds please contact Barbara Zub: